 306. ADVANCED ENGLISH GRAMMAR.
-The study of grammar and usage in current writing; extensive analysis of form and function.
-Three credits; autumn.
+The study of grammar and usage in current writing, with examination of traditional, structural, and transformational points of view.
+Three credits; winter.

-385. CREATIVE WRITING.
-Techniques of writing beyond those of mere correctness and clarity in creative forms.
-Three credits; autumn.
+385, 386.
+CREATIVE WRITING.
+Techniques of writing beyond those of mere correctness and clarity in creative forms; poetry (385), prose (386).
+Three credits; autumn, winter.